Skip to Content

 Cats thrive on routine, and an inconsistent feeding schedule can lead to stress and anxiety.
 When meal times vary, it can leave your cat feeling unsure about when their next meal is coming, which can be unsettling.
 A consistent feeding routine helps provide structure and predictability.

-Try to feed your cat at the same times each day to provide them with a sense of security.
+Try to feed your cat at the same time each day to provide them with a sense of security.
 If your schedule is unpredictable, consider an automatic feeder to ensure your cat gets fed on time, easing their stress and maintaining their routine.

 4. Too Much Petting